DonnyScript/Arithmetic_Encoder_Final/README.md

 4. The project will run and the project window will pop up.

 ## How to use software
-1. On the top left of the screen there is a "User Guide" button.
+1. On the top left of the Arithma-Tech window there is a "User Guide" button.
 This guide will explain how to use the program.
 Below is a copy paste of the instructions

 ## How to use Arithma-Tech
 Select File Input if you want to compress/decompress an image (BMP).
 Or choose Text Input to compress raw text.